Department of Aeronautics and Astronautics

 The Department of Aeronautics and Astronautics at Stanford University invites applications for a tenure track faculty position at the Assistant or untenured Associate Professor level.
-We will also consider senior candidates with outstanding research and teaching track records.

 Evidence of the ability to pursue a program of innovative research and a strong commitment to graduate and undergraduate teaching is required.

 Candidates whose research programs in Aeronautics and Astronautics will involve the development of sophisticated computational and/or mathematical methods may be considered for an appointment with an affiliation with the Institute for Computational and Mathematical Engineering (https://icme.stanford.edu/).

 Apply online at https://www.applyweb.com/cgi-bin/app?s=STANFAC.
 Applications should include a brief research and teaching plan, a detailed resume including a publications list, three letters of reference, and the names and addresses of at least two more potential referees.
 Applications will be accepted until the position is filled; however, the review process will begin on January 4, 2021.

 The Aeronautics & Astronautics Department, School of Engineering, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
 Candidates may optionally include as part of their research or teaching statement a brief discussion of how their work will further these ideals.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.